git4example/genai-fsx-workshop-on-eks-auto/content/030_module_explore_karpenter/index.en.md

 Checkout the [Karpenter documentation](https://karpenter.sh/docs/reference/settings/) for information on the other configuration options.

-To verify if Karpenter is running in your Amazon EKS environment, you can check that the Pods are running by issue the below command in your Cloud9 terminal.
+To verify if Karpenter is running in your Amazon EKS environment, you can check that the Pods are running by issue the below command in your VSCode IDE terminal.
 There should be at least two `karpenter` pods.
 ```bash
 kubectl get pods --namespace karpenter
 ```